60 Minutes: U.S. Customs Service

 In 1997, 60 Minutes alleged that agents of the U.S. Customs Service ignored drug trafficking across the Mexico–United States border at San Diego.
 The only evidence was a memorandum apparently written by Rudy Camacho, who was the head of the San Diego branch office.
 Based on this memo, CBS alleged that Camacho had allowed trucks belonging to a particular firm to cross the border unimpeded.
 Mike Horner, a former Customs Service employee, had passed the memos on to 60 Minutes, and even provided a copy with an official stamp.
 Camacho was not consulted about the piece, and his career was devastated in the immediate term as his own department placed suspicion on him.
 In the end, it turned out that Horner had forged the documents as an act of revenge for his treatment within the Customs Service.
 Camacho sued CBS and settled for an undisclosed amount of money in damages.
-Hewitt was forced to issue an on-air retraction.
+60 Minutes founder Don Hewitt was forced to issue an on-air retraction.